SCLOUD-PTE-LTD/docs/public-cloud/compute/ulhost.md

 ## Product Description
 ### Product advantages
 Using lightweight application cloud hosts has the following advantages:
-- Convenient creation: Sell computing, storage and network resources as a whole in the form of packages, simplifying the concept of advanced cloud computing functions and the creation of application systems
+- Streamlined development: Offer comprehensive packages that bundle computing, storage, and network resources together, streamlining the complexity of advanced cloud computing features and the development of application systems.
-- Popular applications: Pre-install the software combinations required by application systems such as websites and blogs, and use them out of the box
+- Widely used software: Pre-configure software combinations needed for application systems like websites and blogs, allowing for immediate use.
-- Cost advantage: provide high-bandwidth traffic packages, and package computing, storage and network resources with high cost performance
+- Economical benefits: Deliver cost-effective high-bandwidth traffic packages that include computing, storage, and network resources.

 ### Differences from cloud hosting products